BorgwardtLab/GraphKernels/README.md

 This repository contains Matlab scripts for computing several graph kernels for graphs with unlabeled or categorically labeled nodes and scripts for evaluating the SVM classification performance using precomputed kernels using cross-validation.
 In the folder "data" we provide 5 data sets of undirected labeled graphs in Matlab format for graph classification which can be used for testing the scripts.
-More information, code and data can be found on the webpage. https://www.bsse.ethz.ch/mlcb/research/machine-learning/graph-kernels.html
+More information, code and data can be found on the following website. https://www.bsse.ethz.ch/mlcb/research/machine-learning/graph-kernels.html

 # Usage